jvgiordano/OSSMM-Version-1/docs/index.md

 * **Quick-change parts for easy repair and hygiene.**
 * **Battery powered with no exposed wiring.** (est. 15+ hour run-time)
 * **Fully open-source hardware designs and software code.**
-  - Full access for user desired modification.
+  - Full access for researcher desired modification.
   - Full transparency of code and classification algorithms used for sleep staging.

-## System Overview (V1.0.2)
+## Device Overview (V1.0.4)

 In short, OSSMM consists of a wearable headband that collects physiological data and transmits it wirelessly via Bluetooth Low Energy (BLE) to a dedicated smartphone application.
 Only Android is supported at this time.